RanaAbdullahB/UniVerse/README.md

-# 🎓 UniPortal — University Student Portal
+ UniVerse — One Platform endless connection

 A full-stack MERN web application that serves as a centralized hub for university student life — clubs, events, study groups, and more.

 ---

-## ✨ Features
+ Features

 - **🔐 Authentication** — JWT-based login/register with university email domain enforcement
 - **🏛️ Societies & Clubs** — Browse, join, and leave student clubs with real-time member counts